a field with a cape porcupine in Emerald Park

 Habitat

-Savannah, Shrubland & Grassland.
+Savannah, shrubland & grassland.
 They are highly adaptable animals that will live anywhere that resources are available.

 • apple icon